Nižné Nemecké

 Nižné Nemecké (Alsónémeti) is a village and municipality in the Sobrance District in the Košice Region of east Slovakia.

 The name of the village literally means "Germans of the lower" e.g. German women/things living/positioned in a lower area/village, where Germans is an adjective in the feminine or neuter gender.

 History

 In historical records the village was first mentioned in 1353.
 During the Slovak-Hungarian War this village was a target of shelling and bombing by Hungarian forces.

 Geography

 The village lies at an altitude of 110 metres and covers an area of 7.246 km².

 It has a population of 333 people.

+Population

 Culture

 The village has a library and a soccer pitch.